-Radiation monitor, 'X-ray Monitor Model 2025', metal / plastic, made by Radcal Corporation, Monrovia, California, United States of America, 1997
+Radiation monitor, 'X-ray Monitor Model 2025', with accessories and case, metal / plastic / electronic components, made by Radcal Corporation, Monrovia, California, United States of America, 1997

 This radiation monitor is a portable instrument designed for verifying proper operation of diagnostic x-ray machines, fluroscopes and other radiation sources.
 The monitor uses an air-equivalent ion chamber with uniform response over a wide energy range in conjunction with a current-to-frequency converter and digital processing techniques to measure exposure rate and exposure.